 The overall increase in income during the second quarter of 2018 is a direct result of the Company completing the settlement associated with disposing of the Surprise Lake and Hot Bath.
 The Company received 200,000 common shares of Garibaldi Resources ("GGI"), which were recorded at their fair value on the date of acquisition, resulting in a cost recovery of \$624,000.
-Movements in other comprehensive loss in the third and fourth quarters of 2018 were primarily driven by changes in the value of the 200,000 common shares of GGI.
+Movements in other comprehensive income in the first three quarters of 2019 are primarily driven by changes in the value of the common shares of GGI.